pietrop/align-diarized-text/README.md

 A module to align stt transcription with accurate text that has got speaker labels.

+For when you already have a transcription, eg in a csv file, with speaker names but no timecodes.
+And you want to add timecodes but not lose the speaker labels (or the accurate text).

 ## Setup
 <!-- _stack - optional_